Okaythis/OkayAndroidDemo/README.md

 }
 ```

-If this was the response we got, then we will need to retreive the `"linkingCode": "579813"` as this is the value we need to finish linking the user.
+If this was the kind of response we got, then we will need to retreive the `"linkingCode": "579813"` (your `linkingCode` may not be the same with `"579813"`.
+Your value may be different) as this is the value we need to finish linking the user.
 We can proceed to linking this user by passing the `linkingCode` into the `EditTextField` in the app, then click the `Link Manually` button.
 If all goes well you should see a toast display **Linking Successful** on the mobile app.
 If linking was successful, we can now start authorization request from our server.

 ### Authorization Endpoint